oracle-livelabs/pts/orcl-dbcs-19c/introduction/introduction.md

-# Oracle Database Cloud Service Workshop
+# Oracle Database Cloud Service features

 ### Workshop Overview

 This Getting Started guide will get you ready for the Oracle Database Cloud Service labs.
-You will be required to download several software tools to access the Oracle Database Cloud Service.
+It is recommended to download several software tools to access the Oracle Database Cloud Service, like Puttygen and Putty, however this is not mandatory.
 This workshop and the labs that follow support either Windows clients or Linux clients.

+Estimated Time: 10 minutes

 ### Workshop Requirements